 By rewarding your cat for desired behavior with a treat or playtime or affection, you are using positive reinforcement to teach your cat that the behavior she exhibited was “good”.
-Many behaviorists use positive reinforcement to help cats learn desired behaviors, such as using a scratching post instead of the furniture, playing with a toy instead of a guardian’s foot, or staying on a designated cat tree instead of hopping on a counter-top where food preparation takes place.
-Cats really only respond to positive reinforcement, as opposed to punishment, for correcting behavior issues, so it’s an important tool in any behaviorist’s tool box!
+Many cat behavior consultants recommend the use of positive reinforcement to help cats learn desired behaviors, such as using a scratching post instead of the furniture, playing with a toy instead of a guardian’s foot, or reducing counter-surfing by teaching a cat to stay on a designated cat tree instead of hopping on a counter-top where food preparation takes place.
+Cats respond best to positive reinforcement, as opposed to punishment that causes fear, anxiety, or stress, for correcting behavior issues, so it’s an important tool in any behaviorist’s toolbox!

 In addition to teaching your cat that you want her to use the scratching post, you can also train your cat to recognize verbal and visual commands to sit, give high-fives, come, and even go into her crate…and many other things.
 There are many benefits to training your cat, which include:

 - Providing mental and physical stimulation – training prevents boredom, which can be the cause of many common behavior issues.
 If a cat is bored, she’s going to find something to do and you might not like what she chooses!

 - Training using positive reinforcement strengthens the bond between cat and guardian – it’s a great opportunity to spend time with your cat and see what she can do.